dart-lang/test/pkgs/test/README.md

 * `firefox`: Whether the test is running on Mozilla Firefox.

-* `safaridriver`: Whether the test is running on Apple Safari.
+* `safari`: Whether the test is running on Apple Safari.

 * `edge`: Whether the test is running on Microsoft Edge browser.